Frequently Asked Questions

-- As of August 2020, there are no state-ordered quarantine requirements.
-Please follow CDC Travel Guidelines, visit the California COVID website and the Visit California COVID travel website for any possible updates to this guidance.
+- Please follow CDC Travel Guidelines, visit the California COVID website and the Visit California COVID travel website for any possible updates to this guidance.

 Are there specific entry protocols that students, faculty, and staff will follow at the San Francisco Bay Area campuses?

 - Yes.
-All Northeastern students, faculty, and staff are required to complete a Daily Wellness Check before coming to campus.
+All Northeastern students, faculty, and staff will be required to complete a Daily Wellness Check and have a negative COVID-19 test result within the past 7 days before coming to campus.
 You will need to show the results of your Daily Wellness Check when you arrive on campus, so we encourage you to bookmark services.northeastern.edu/wellness on your mobile phone for convenient access to the Daily Wellness Check results page.
 You may also print your result page and show it on arrival if you do not have a mobile phone.
 Community members are also required to display their Husky IDs on a lanyard and have a space reservation.

 Are there specific cleaning protocols that the San Francisco Bay Area campuses will follow?

 - Similar to the Boston campus, the San Francisco Bay Area campuses will provide enhanced cleaning with EPA-approved disinfectant products, focusing on high-traffic and frequently touched areas.
 Hand sanitizer and sanitizing wipes will be readily available.
 Community members should use the wipes provided to wipe down surfaces and equipment after each use such as classroom desks and printers.

 What are the local resources available for COVID-19 information in our area?

 Expectations for Return to Campus Attestation form.
 We ask that all Northeastern community members—including those who may have submitted an earlier version of the attestation and those working or learning remotely—submit the attestation before their return to campus or before the start of the spring term, whichever date is earliest.